WasmEdge/WasmEdge/docs/c_api.md

   WasmEdge_LoaderContext *LoadCxt = WasmEdge_LoaderCreate(ConfCxt);
   /* Create the validator context.
 The configure context can be NULL. */ WasmEdge_ValidatorContext *ValidCxt = WasmEdge_ValidatorCreate(ConfCxt);
-  /* Create the interpreter context.
-The configure context and the statistics context can be NULL. */ WasmEdge_InterpreterContext *InterpCxt = WasmEdge_InterpreterCreate(ConfCxt, StatCxt);
+  /* Create the executor context.
+The configure context and the statistics context can be NULL. */ WasmEdge_ExecutorContext *ExecCxt = WasmEdge_ExecutorCreate(ConfCxt, StatCxt);

   /* Load the WASM file or the compiled-WASM file and convert into the AST module context. */ WasmEdge_ASTModuleContext *ASTCxt = NULL;